-Business development in Rohnert Park has been tepid since 2008.
+Rohnert Park Bookkeeping Services needed now more than ever as a new city council drive fuels demand.
+Rohnert Park has been somewhat tepid since 2008.
 However, there are a number of new signs that the economy is finally starting to turn around.
-Many of the positive changes can be attributed to changes made by the Rohnert Park city council.
+Many of the positive changes can be attributed to recent changes made by the Rohnert Park city council.

 Mayor Amy Ahanotu is confident the city’s new policies will continue to drive economic growth in the near future, which will benefit businesses throughout the city.
 These businesses will need to turn use Rohnert Park bookkeeping services to manage their growth in the months to come.